On-the-Job Injury Lawyers

 Gordon & Gordon can advise you on whether you have a workers’ compensation case or not.
 If you do, they will be able to give you all of the advice you need, let you know what benefits you are entitled to and take the stress out of the process by handling and filing your workers’ comp case for you.

-2. Slipping/Tripping – The number 2 cause of workplace injuries, this pertains to falls on wet and slippery floors or trips over something lying on the floor.
+2. Slipping/Tripping – Slips and falls are another common workplace injury.
+This pertains to falls on wet and slippery floors or trips over something lying on the floor.
 Attention to what is going on around them is required of employees and employers will have safety guidelines to ensure spills are promptly cleaned and no debris is present which can be dangerous.

 3. Falling from Heights – This type of fall happens from an elevated area such as roofs, ladders, and stairways.
 They can be caused by slip and fall accidents or due to faulty equipment.
 These types of accidents can be reduced by the use of proper personal protection gear, training and employee diligence.